-After provisional accreditation, the institutions are expected to submit their annual self assessment report to eNBA online.
-If any aspect of the programme is found to be sufficiently unsatisfactory and/or does not comply with norms, the NBA reserves the right to revoke the provisional accreditation.
-If necessary, the NBA, on request from institute, may appoint a mentor to the institute.
-The mentor may visit the educational institution on request from the institution.
-The mentor shall provide report for each visit to the NBA on his/her findings.
-The educational institution shall bear the expenses of the visit and honorarium to mentors as prescribed by the NBA.
+After pre accreditation, the institutions are expected to submit their annual self assessment report to eNBA online.
+If any aspect of the programme is found to be sufficiently unsatisfactory and/or does not comply with norms, the NBA reserves the right to revoke the pre accreditation.
+If necessary, the NBA, at the request of the institute, may appoint a mentor to the institute.
+The mentor may visit the educational institution at the request of the institution.
+The mentor shall provide a report for each visit to the NBA on his/her findings.
+The educational institution shall bear the expenses of the visit and honorarium to the mentors as prescribed by the NBA.